widged/gb-elm-language/en/intro/06-control statements.md

 # Pattern matching

-Like we said before, you can pattern match with *let* bindings.
-They're very useful for quickly dismantling a tuple into components and binding them to names and such.
+Pattern match are very useful for quickly dismantling a tuple into components and binding them to names and such.

 ```elm
 toPrint = (let (a,b,c) = (1,2,3) in a+b+c) * 100